Let’s start at the beginning. What is journey mapping?

 Begin with good qualitative.
 Keep it exploratory.
 Don’t just identify the steps, but understand the experience.
 Look for segments, because different types of customers have different preferences.
 And, if you can, look to quantify the process so you know where and why you’re losing customers.

-Learn more about journey mapping at our upcoming free webinar, “More than a Map: Making Customer Journey Mapping Actionable”, hosted by AMS journey mapping expert John Burns.
+Learn more about journey mapping in our webinar on demand, “More than a Map: Making Customer Journey Mapping Actionable”, hosted by AMS journey mapping expert John Burns.